Guidelines for Reopening Safely

 Get More Air in There

-The second priority is Engineering Controls.
-What does that mean?
-The two big things we can “engineer” in the workplace are barriers and ventilation.
-Barriers are effective.
-Many of us have seen the Plexiglas barriers at the grocery store checkout.
-They really work!
-The barriers stop the microscopic droplets called “aerosols” from traveling.
-And the other part is ventilation.
+Ventilation is vital.
 We want to get as much fresh air into the workplace as we can to dilute any virus that might be in the air.
-That is why the virus has a harder time spreading outside, because air moves, the breeze blows, and any tiny viral droplets are quickly dispersed.
-Barriers for people, and ventilation for the air in your workplace are good ways to stop the spread.
+That is why the virus has a harder time spreading outdoors, because the air moves, the breeze blows, and any tiny viral droplets are quickly dispersed.

 Stagger Schedules and Make Sure Sick Workers Stay Home